 Apply to Sail

-U.S.-affiliated scientists interested in participating in these expeditions can get more information and apply to sail through the U.S. Science Support Program – Apply Now webpage.
+U.S.-affiliated scientists interested in participating in IODP expeditions can find more information and apply to sail through the U.S. Science Support Program – Apply Now webpage.
 Non-U.S.-affiliated scientists should apply through their IODP Program Member Offices.

-USSSP sponsors participation on IODP expeditions by scientists and engineers (e.g., professors, research scientists, technologists, graduate students) affiliated with U.S. institutions (e.g., universities, government agencies, corporations).
+USSSP sponsors participation on IODP expeditions by scientists and engineers (e.g., professors, research scientists, technologists, graduate students) who are affiliated with U.S. institutions (e.g., universities, government agencies, corporations) and who reside in the U.S. at least six months per year.
 Scientists and engineers affiliated with institutions in other IODP member countries should apply for IODP participation through their country’s national program office.
 Expedition lengths may vary, but two months is a typical duration.
 Applicants must be available for the entire length of the expedition.
 Invitees will be assigned a specific role in the scientific party and must sign an agreement with the expedition operator elaborating their responsibilities during the expedition and their acceptance of all the rights, privileges, and obligations of a member of the science party as defined by IODP policy.
 Information on the job descriptions and responsibilities of JOIDES Resolution shipboard scientists can be found on the science operator’s website.

 If selected to participate in an IODP expedition, science party members may receive financial support including:

 - Salary: USSSP provides salary support to approved U.S. expedition participants for a period of approximately 1.5 times the duration of an expedition in weeks, where the additional time covers preparations, travel, and participation in post-expedition activities.
-U.S. co-chief scientists normally receive a longer period of salary support (up to eight months total) due to their additional expedition-related responsibilities.
+Support funds are for the use of participants only, and cannot be redistributed to a participant’s colleagues or students.
+U.S. co-chief scientists normally receive a longer period of salary support (up to six months total) due to their additional expedition-related responsibilities.
 USSSP determines the exact salary period of each participant in light of available funding and other factors.
-No sea pay, bonuses, or other additional salary compensation will be awarded.
+We cannot pay tuition costs for graduate students.

 - Travel: USSSP coordinates and funds the travel of expedition participants to and from the drilling platform and also supports their travel as necessary to pre- and post-expedition meetings for planning, sampling, and coordination of research results.
 Science party members will receive detailed travel instructions after accepting an invitation to sail.